-Oreos and cheesecake are absolutely two of my favorite things.
+This oreo cheesecake recipe is the perfect combination of two of my favorite things.
 When Oreo wants to come up with a cheesecake filling version of their amazing cookies, I will be first in line to buy them.
 Until then, this cheesecake will have to do.
 It’s a perfect blending of flavors.
 The Oreos don’t take away from the cheesecake taste at all — they just add to it.
 The chocolatey crust is a perfect base, and the roughly chopped pieces floating around give the perfect texture.

 This is in my top 5 favorite desserts.
 It’s rich and sweet and creamy and crunchy — it covers all the bases.
 Make this dessert to impress — it will not let you down.

-- cream cheese - 3 8 oz packages, room temperature
+- 3 packages cream cheese - 8 oz packages at room temperature

 to make the crust:

 - Prepare a 9" spring form pan by greasing or spraying it on the bottom and up the sides.

 - Toss the Oreo crumbs with the melted butter and press in the bottom of the pan, coming up about ½" on the sides, then set aside.

 - Preheat oven to 350 F (175 C).

 - Use an electric mixer to beat the cream cheese and sugar together until just combined - about 1 minute.
 Add the sour cream, vanilla, and salt and mix well.

 - With the mixer on low, add the eggs one at a time, until just blended - then use a spatula to gently fold in the Oreo pieces.
 (After you add the eggs, be sure to not over beat or you will risk the surface cracking when it bakes.)